-- Look presentable -- comb your hair and organize your appearance. - Wear appropriate clothing. - Be on time ready to participate.
-If you're late, enter the classroom quietly. - Minimize distractions, including other people, from your meeting space or moving across the background. - Generally, keep your microphone muted unless you are called on to speak. - Have a notebook/paper and pen in your learning space ready to take notes. - If your camera is on, look directly into the screen; if your camera is off, be prepared to respond to the instructor or to the breakout group members at any time. - Participate as indicated by the instructor.
-This may include raising your hand with the icon and/or using the chat feature. - Cue classmates and the instructor that you are finished speaking with a sign-off message like "I'm done" or "Thank you.
-That's all." - Give classmates a chance to participate too. - Use the chat feature to express ideas or comments for group discussions when it is difficult to add a thought among all the other students trying to speak. - If you need to step away briefly, then alert the instructor with a brief chat message or a status indicating you're going away, and then a brief chat message of your return or turn off the status you enabled.
+- Look presentable -- comb your hair and wear appropriate clothing. - Be on time ready to participate.
+If you're late, enter the classroom quietly. - Minimize distractions, including other people, from your meeting space.

+- Generally, keep your microphone muted unless you are called on to speak. - Have a notebook/paper and pen in your learning space ready to take notes. - If your camera is on, look directly into the screen; if your camera is off, be prepared to respond to the instructor or to the breakout group members at any time. - Participate as indicated by the instructor.
+This may include raising your hand with the icon and/or using the chat feature. - Give a sign-off message like "That's all."
+Or "Thank you" to indicate when you are finished speaking. - Give classmates a chance to participate too. - Use the chat feature to express ideas or comments for group discussions when it is difficult to add a thought among all the other students trying to speak. - If you need to step away briefly, then alert the instructor with a brief chat message or a status indicating you're going away, and then a brief chat message of your return or turn off the status you enabled.